Australian envoy visits Julian Assange in UK prison

-Assange continues to face espionage charges in the United States and remains in London’s Belmarsh prison, held there since 2019 while fighting extradition proceedings.
+Assange continues to face espionage charges in the US and remains in London’s Belmarsh prison, held there since 2019 while fighting extradition proceedings.

 It is the first time since November, 2019, that he has accepted a consular visit and the first time a high commissioner has met with the Australian behind bars.